RaVeR76/My-Vinyl-Answer/README.md

 with their vinyl collection incrementation and redirect back them to their **My Vinyl** page .... simples !

 * **Implementation**
+It basically does what it says on the tin so to speak.
+The user has the option from the navbar to select **add vinyl** once this is selected, the add vinyl page is opened where the add a vinyl form is located.
+The user fills the form out meeting the validation criteria set by me such as minimum characters.
+I added the scrolling year just to make it easier for the user to input this.
+The information required is the basic info of a vinyl.
+Once the user hits the add thy vinyl button (submit) the ```add_vinyl()``` function is initiated and within this function, the added form data is collected into a dictionary called vinyl.
+This dictionary is then inserted as a new document within my vinyls collection in the database.
+Pop goes my wee flash message and the user is returned to their vinyl page with the new addition to the family on full view .... awwwww, it's a beautifull baby Techno !
+I could maybe have made the overall design of the form a little smaller so that it would fit on a large screen without scrolling but that's just a small detai, overall I still thnk it's cool and this is the *CREATE* functionality for the user.

 * **Test**